Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Exit evidence lenders want to see

-What if my exit is not yet confirmed with a fixed date?
+If your exit is not yet fixed

 Typical terms for closed bridging loans

-Common ranges (guide only)
+Common ranges

 FeatureTypical rangeNotes